Galleries

 1902 - 1930

 The panel pictured on the left is from one of the Direct Current (DC) motor generators installed at Rossdale Power Plant before 1915.
+The material chosen for these panels needed to be not only durable, but also an excellant electrical insulator.
+Remarkably, at the time, the best choice for this application were panels cut from solid blocks of slate.

 In the 1960s it was used to control DC power from a motor generator set, which was a back up for the generator exciters in the low pressure (LP) plant.